-Zong! is NourbeSe Philip’s most recent book of poetry.
-Published by Weslyan University Press, and by The Mercury Press in Canada, this extended poetry cycle is based on a legal decision, at the end of the eighteenth century, related to the murder of Africans on board a slave ship.
+Zong! is NourbeSe Philip’s book length poem published by Weslyan University Press, and by The Mercury Press in Canada.
+This extended 182 page poetry cycle is composed entirely from the words of the case report, Gregson vs. Gilbert, related to the murder of Africans on board a slave ship at the end of the eighteenth century,

 A haunting lifeline between archive and memory, law and poetry